Bluemoondragon07/Obsidian-Origin/README.md

 Well, now you **can!** With **Origin**, you can experience Obsidian like it was in the olden days, before the design changes that came with version 1.0.0.
 Old blockquotes, old callouts, old checkboxes, old layout, everything!
 But, you can enjoy this design with all of the features that come with the new Obsidian!
 How awesome is that!

+> # Under Construction
+> And by that, I mean being remade.